Esysis/Code_Quiz_wooo/README.md

 ## Instructions

-Click the sart button to begin.
+Click the start button to begin.
 Answer the 5 questions as fast and correctly as possible.

 ## Screenshot of site